ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## LanguageLimitation

-A Limitation to specify if the User has access to Content in a specific language.
+A Limitation to specify if the User has access to content in a specific language.

 |                 |                                                                         |
 |-----------------|-------------------------------------------------------------------------|